I Tried Michelle Phan's Terrifying Trick for Plumper Lips

 So when I read Michelle Phan’s profile on Into the Gloss recently, I digested this little tidbit as a precious gem: “For lips,” she said, “I’ve been doing micro-needling with a derma-roller that I get from Switzerland. … Within two days you will notice right away that your lips will look bigger because the collagen will grow back.”
 She said that she preferred this process over fillers, and BAM: I was sold.
 Keep scrolling to see if the treatment worked for me!

-At the time I read Phan’s ITG profile, however, I had never tried the treatment on my lips before—nor had I ever done microneedling at home.
-Though she mentions that she got her dermaroller from Switzerland, she says in another post on her own blog that she also orders them on Amazon—so it was off to the virtual superstore for me.
-For lips, Phan recommends needles no larger than 0.75 mm, since the skin there is so delicate.
-I went with this one ($13) and chose the 0.5-mm size.
-(Now that it’s been several months and I’m more familiar with dermarolling at home, I use Stacked Skincare’s 0.25 mm device—it’s easier on my skin but no less effective.)
+At the time I read Phan’s ITG profile, however, I had never tried the treatment on my lips before—nor had I ever done micro-needling at home.
+Though she mentions that she got her derma-roller from Switzerland, she says in another post on her own blog that she also orders them on Amazon—so it was off to the virtual superstore for me.
+For lips, Phan recommends needles no larger than 0.75 mm since the skin there is so delicate.
+I purchased one that was just a bit smaller, 0.5 mm.
+(Now that it’s been several months and I’m more familiar with derma-rolling at home, I use Stacked Skincare’s 0.25 mm device—it’s easier on my skin but no less effective.)

 After rolling for a few minutes and deciding I had probably done enough damage, I applied more of the lip-plumping gloss and went on my merry way.
 After the bruising debacle that was the #KylieJennerLipChallenge, I was fully prepared to hide my face in public if need be.
 But aside from a little bit of redness and a sensation similar to a mild sunburn, I was totally fine.
-Now, it was just time for the waiting game, to let the collagen regeneration do its work.
+Then, it was time to begin the waiting game to let the collagen regeneration do its work.

 And huzzah!
 It wasn’t a mega pout or anything, but two days later, there was a difference for sure.
 My lips were definitely firmer and slightly bigger—which, if nothing else, provides a much better canvas for liner and lipstick.
 And given that this was just the first round, I had high hopes for the months ahead—sure enough, keeping up with once-a-month retouching has proven great for my pout.
 Take that, #KylieJennerLipChallenge.